Ritter Gluck

-Ritter Gluck is a 1809 short story by E. T. A. Hoffmann.
+Ritter Gluck is an 1809 short story by E. T. A. Hoffmann.
 It was the first short story Hoffmann published when it appeared in the 15 February 1809 edition of the Allgemeine musikalische Zeitung.
 Ritter Gluck was later republished in 1814 in Hoffmann's Fantasy Pieces in Callot's Manner.

 The story features German composer Christoph Willibald Gluck as a ghostly figure; the story is set in 1809, and Gluck died in 1787.

 Plot summary

 The story is told in the first person.
 The narrator meets a peculiar man in Berlin.
 Whilst the pair sit in the Tiergarten listening to the performance of a waltz, they begin conversing.
 The strange man reveals that he is a talented composer himself.
 The two men talk; they are both familiar with the works of Gluck and Mozart but disdain how their works are performed in Berlin.
 After the mysterious man disappears, the two men lose contact.
 A few months later, as the opera Armide (composed by Gluck) is being performed, the men meet again.
 Both are unsatisfied with how the piece is performed, and the mysterious man decides to show the narrator how Armide should be played.
 He brings the narrator to his house and plays the piece on his old piano.
 The narrator is given the task of turning over the pages of the virtuoso, but the paper is empty of any notation.
 The unknown man sings the final scene of the opera.
 The events unfolding unnerve the narrator, but he admits that the other man has played Armide as he would himself.
 At the end of the story, Gluck appears and identifies himself to the narrator: "I am Ritter Gluck!" ("Ich bin der Ritter Gluck!").